-However, applicant may desire to file the Demand by 19 months from the priority date to extend the national stage entry deadline in Luxembourg, the United Republic of Tanzania, and Uganda.
+However, applicant may desire to file the Demand by 19 months from the priority date to extend the national stage entry deadline in Luxembourg and the United Republic of Tanzania.

 The original Demand is forwarded to the International Bureau by the IPEA.
 The International Bureau then notifies the various elected Offices that the applicant has entered Chapter II and sends a copy of any amendments filed under PCT Article 19 and any statement explaining the amendments and the basis for the amendments to the IPEA.
 See PCT Rule 62.
 The International Bureau also sends the IPEA a copy of the written opinion established by the International Searching Authority (ISA) unless the ISA is also acting as the IPEA.
 See PCT Rule 62.1(i).